halal-s-double-forks/HtcLeoPkg4/README.md

  - imbushuo for creating PrimeG2Pkg
  - ivoszbg for Msm8916Pkg
  - winocm for the iPhone4Pkg
+ - feherneoh for all the helpfull ideas and shared knowledge

 ## License
 All code except drivers in `GplDrivers` directory is licensed under BSD 2-Clause.